Piriformis muscle: Piriformis syndrome

 Piriformis syndrome occurs when the piriformis irritates the sciatic nerve, which enters the gluteal region beneath the muscle, causing pain in the buttocks and referred pain along the sciatic nerve.
 This referred pain is known as sciatica.
 The sciatic nerve runs through the piriformis muscle in seventeen percent of the population; this subgroup of the population is predisposed to developing sciatica.

 Sciatica is characterized by pain, tingling, or numbness deep in the buttocks and along the sciatic nerve.
 Sitting down, stretching, climbing stairs, and performing squats usually increases the pain.
 Diagnosis of the syndrome is usually based on symptoms and on a physical exam.
 More testing, including MRIs, X-rays, and nerve conduction tests can be administered to exclude other possibilities pathologies.
 After a diagnosis of piriformis syndrome, the first treatment involves progressive stretching exercises, massage therapy (including neuromuscular therapy), and physical treatment.
 Corticosteroids can be injected into the piriformis muscle if pain continues.
-Findings suggest the possibility that Botulinum toxin type B may be of potential benefit in the treatment of pain attributed to piriformis syndrome.
-A more invasive but sometimes necessary treatment involves surgical exploration; however, the side effects of such surgery can be much worse than those of alternative treatments such as physical therapy.
+A sometimes necessary treatment involves surgical exploration; however, the side effects of such surgery can be much worse than those of alternative treatments such as physical therapy.
 Surgery should always be a last resort.